useR2020NYC/proposal/proposal.md

 > An overview of the proposed venue(s): what are the capacities of each room, how will it accommodate the planned events?

+We propose to use the [Metropolitan Pavilion](https://www.metropolitanevents.com/location/metropolitan-pavilion) and the adjacent [Altman Building](https://www.altmanbldg.com/venue).
+There is an internal doorway between the buildings.

+The Metropolitan Pavilion has one large room, accommodating up to 1500 attendees, and 3 smaller rooms, each accommodating 300 attendees.
+The Altman Building has a large room accomodating 550 attendees, and a smaller room accomodating 175 attendees.

+While the proposal is based upon 1000 attendees, the large local population means that this conference size could easily be exceeded; 1500 attendees does not seem difficult to achieve.

+We propose to use the three smaller rooms in the Metropolitan Pavilion for Tuesday workshops.
+Those rooms plus the whole of the Altman Building will be used for parallel talks and booths for sponsors.
+The Metropolitan Pavilion main floor will be used for keynotes, breaks and social events.

+If we decide to scale the conference even further, New York University has the [Kimmel Center](https://www.nyu.edu/life/campus-resources/kimmel-center/reservable-spaces.html), about 15 minutes walk away.

 ## Suggested dates